-ENW 300A • Writers Workshop 3 Credits

-Open to students with a well-defined writing

-project in a genre of their choice (e.g., fiction,

-nonfiction, poetry, biography, etc.) to be

-completed by the end of the course.
-Regular

-and frequent consultations with instructor

-and class sessions with peers for critique and
+Open to students with a well-defined writing project in a genre of their choice (e.g., fiction, nonfiction, poetry, biography, etc.) to be completed by the end of the course.
+Regular and frequent consultations with instructor and class sessions with peers for critique and encouragement.

-encouragement.

-Prerequisites: Consent of Instructor.
-Offered: Occasionally fall or spring, Interim.
+Prerequisites: Consent of instructor.
+Offered: Spring, odd # years.
 Repeatable course: May be repeated for credit with consent of instructor.